wp-plugins/alpine-photo-tile-for-picasa-and-google-plus/readme.txt

 == Installation ==

-1. Upload `alpine-photo-tile-for-picasa-and-google-plus` folder to the `/wp-content/plugins/` directory
+1. Upload `alpine-photo-tile-for-picasa` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Use the widget like any other widget.
 4. Customize based on your preference.